camey-physics/pamc/README.md

 # Population Annealing Monte Carlo (PAMC)

-Flexible Population Annealing Monte Carlo (PAMC) codebase for general spin models and optimization problems.
-Currently supports fully functioning 3D Ising simulations, with planned extensions to spin glasses, QUBO optimization, and high-performance computing.
+Flexible Population Annealing Monte Carlo (PAMC) framework for general spin models and optimization problems.
+The code supports 3D Ising and Edwards-Anderson (EA) spin glass models, with adaptive annealing schedules and support for model-specific updates and observables.
+Designed for research, benchmarking, and pedagogical use, the codebase is structured for extensibility and high-performance simulation workflows.

 ---

 ## Project Status

-This repository is under active development.
-Core functionality is implemented for population annealing on the 3D Ising model, with adaptive temperature schedules and verified basic observables.
+Core functionality is implemented for population annealing on the 3D Ising and EA spin glass models, with adaptive temperature schedules, validated observables, and support for genealogical tracking.
 The code is structured for modular extension and intended for both research and pedagogical purposes.

 ---